Stow Agricultural and Forest Lands|

 The Delaney Project, managed by the Massachusetts Division of Fisheries and Wildlife, is open to public use for recreation, including hiking, cross-country skiing, fishing and hunting (October – December).
 The original purpose of the project was flood control on Elizabeth Brook and waterfowl management, to include hunting.
 The Project’s lands consist of two parcels straddling Harvard Road (Stow) / Finn Road (Harvard), with primary access from a large parking lot and boat ramp off Harvard Road; both parcels may also be reached from Finn Road.

 The Kalousdian Wildlife Sanctuary was offered to Stow by Mr. Vohan Kalousdian in 1989.
-With a combined effort by the Organization for the Assabet River (OAR), the Massachusetts Audubon Society and the Stow Conservation Commission, the land was taken over by OAR for permanent protection; the Town holds a conservation restriction.
+With a combined effort by the Organization for the Assabet River (now known as OARS: For the Assabet, Sudbury and Concord Rivers), the Massachusetts Audubon Society and the Stow Conservation Commission, the land was taken over by OARS for permanent protection; the Town holds a conservation restriction.
 The forest has remained undisturbed since 1940, and is very mature without dense underbrush in most areas.

 A portion of the Marlborough-Sudbury State Forest lies in Stow, adjacent to the Assabet River NWR and the Massachusetts Firefighting Academy.
 The State Forest was given to the Massachusetts Department of Environmental management by the US Department of the Interior in the 1970s.
 A trail system connects the State Forest with the NWR.